openfaas/docs/docs/deployment/kubernetes.md

 - name: my-private-repo
 ```

-Save your changes.
+Save the changes in the editor and this configuration will be applied.

-OpenFaaS will now deploy functions with images in private repositories without having to specify the secret in the deployment manifests.
+The OpenFaaS controller will now deploy functions with images in private repositories without having to specify the secret in the `stack.yml` file.

 #### Set a custom ImagePullPolicy